 As far as population is concerned, there are definitely too many people for everyone to have a "western lifestyle".
 This lifestyle will not last, how it changes is up to us, that is why we are having this conversation.
 Some of you are just refusing to see what is happening because you want things to stay as they are, we better hope those in control wise up quickly or your going to have a real bad time of it.
 We don't have subsidised fuel here and its price is just going up all the time, that is making everything else expensive too, My nation will just go out of business if we let this continue too far.
 We need an alternative, we have alternatives, we are not using them because allot of people are just refusing to accept that change is actually unavoidable and has been unavoidable since the industrial revolution started.

-This is what will happen if we don't change, we don't need to find ways to reduce the population, they will find us.
+This is what will happen if we don't change, we don't need to find ways to reduce the population, they will find us.you guys have waaaaaay too much faith in people - we'll all nuke/kill each other before you see anything like that.

 Re: Economics, Resources